dougeby/IntuneDocs/InTuneDocs/index.md

 <article id="main">
     <section id="hero-content">
       <h1>Microsoft Intune Documentation</h1>
-      <h2>Everything you need to know about to deploy and manage Intune from the cloud can be found here.
-We'll help you quickly get started using Intune to enable your users to be productive on the devices and applications they love, while helping to ensure corporate assets are secure.</h2>
+      <h2>Everything you need to know to deploy and manage Intune from the cloud can be found here.
+We'll help you quickly get started using Intune and enable your users to be productive on the devices and applications they love, while helping to ensure corporate assets are secure.</h2>
 <!--
       <h2>Intune is a key component of <a href="https://docsmsftstage.azurewebsites.net/en-us/EM">Microsoft’s Enterprise Mobility</a> strategy, which enables users to be productive on the devices and applications they love, while helping organizations ensure their corporate assets are secure.</h2>